College scam mastermind Rick Singer gets 3.5 years in prison

 For years, Singer paid off entrance exam administrators or proctors to inflate students’ test scores and bribed coaches to designate applicants as recruits in order to to boost their chances of getting into the school.

+Assistant U.S. Attorney Stephen Frank told the judge that if she failed to impose a significant prison sentence, it would send a ”devastating message that fraud pays and obstruction of justice pays.”

-“This defendant was responsible for the most massive fraud ever perpetuated on the higher education system in the United States,” prosecutor Frank told the judge Wednesday.
+”This defendant was responsible for the most massive fraud ever perpetuated on the higher education system in the United States,” Frank said.

 Before Singer, the toughest punishment had gone to former Georgetown tennis coach Gordon Ernst, who got 2 1/2 years in prison for pocketing more than $3 million in bribes.